 The first course, known as primo, is served as an appetiser and usually consists of rich pasta, soup or risotto.
 The main course is called il secondo and usually includes meat, fish or vegetarian.
 The dolce refers to the dessert and ends a traditional Italian meal.
 Coffee usually follows too.

-Lunches are not included and can usually be purchased from local cafes or supermarkets.
+One lunch is included at the Montefalco Winery.
+Remaining lunches are not included and can usually be purchased from local cafes or supermarkets.